 Ireland met the regulative criteria that the business development team established while working through various countries.
 And additionally, what was very important to us – an English speaking environment.
 As our working language is English within the company, then we preferred to establish the business in the country, where we’ll be able to interact with the regulator directly in English.
 Ultimately the choice of establishing the business in Ireland came down to multiple deciding criteria.

-Lendermarket offers mostly short-term personal loans from Spain, Finland, The Czech Republic, Estonia, Poland and Denmark.
+Lendermarket offers short-term and long-term personal loans from Spain, Finland, The Czech Republic, Estonia, Poland, Sweden and Denmark.

-All the loans on the platform currently have an interest rate of 12% per year and come with a 60-day buyback guarantee.
+Meanwhile, the Creditstar loans on Lendermarket come with an interest rate of 12-16% per year and a 60-day buyback guarantee.
+More on that later.